kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 }
 ```

-> The `kubernetes` service will get the first address of the `10.32.0.0/24` IP range reserved for cluster services, i.e. `10.32.0.1`.
+> The `kubernetes` service will get the first available address of the `10.32.0.0/24` IP range reserved for cluster services, i.e. `10.32.0.1`.
 This range is specified later in this tutorial during the control plane bootstrapping.

 Results: